Interview: Liz Exell (Jazz Herstory)

 Jazz Herstory is an exciting new online platform and events series from musician Liz Exell, which aims to highlight and celebrate the work of women in jazz.
-We first came across their profile on Instagram and were immediately interested to know more - the idea of “exploring and addressing gender EQ in jazz”, as stated in their bio, sounded on point.

 With a podcast on the go, including an episode with musician and composer Cassie Kinoshi, and a series of gigs at East London’s new venue Poplar Union, featuring a sold-out Nérija show, Yazz Ahmed and Laura Jurd, it’s clear that there are some exciting things in the pipeline.